1979–80 Iraqi National League

-The 1979–80 Iraqi National Clubs First Division was the 6th season of the competition since its foundation in 1974.
+The 1979–80 Iraqi National Clubs First Division League was the 6th season of the competition since its foundation in 1974.
 Al-Shorta won their first Premier League title, qualifying them for the inaugural edition of the Arab Club Champions Cup which they went on to win.

-The race for the title went to the last matchday; Al-Shorta beat Al-Minaa 3–1 in their last game on 2 May to go top of the league but Al-Zawraa would win the league if they managed to beat Al-Shabab two days later.
+The race for the title went to the last matchday; Al-Shorta beat Al-Minaa 3–1 in their last game to go top of the league but Al-Zawraa would win the league if they managed to beat Al-Shabab.
 Al-Zawraa drew their match 1–1, therefore Al-Shorta were crowned champions, winning the title on goal difference.